Maya Stovall

-Maya Stovall is an American conceptual artist and anthropologist.
-Stovall is best known for her use of ballet and public space in her art practice.
-She is an assistant professor at California State Polytechnic University, Pomona and lives and works in Los Angeles.
+Maya Stovall Dumas is an American conceptual artist and anthropologist.
+Stovall Dumas is best known for her use of ballet and public space in her art practice.
+She is associate professor, California State Polytechnic University, Pomona and lives and works in Los Angeles.

 Life and education

-Stovall was born in Detroit, Michigan.
+Maya Stovall Dumas was born in Detroit, Michigan.
 She read her doctorate in anthropology at Wayne State University, supervised by Ph.D. committee chair Andrew D. Newman and dissertation advisors Lee D. Baker, Biba Bell, Stephen Chrisomalis, and Ariel Osterweis.
 She was born and grew up in Detroit, where she graduated from Cass Technical High School.
 She graduated from The University Of Chicago, where she studied economics at Chicago Booth, and Howard University.